dotnet/roslyn/CONTRIBUTING.md

 ## Prerequisites

+All dependencies can be installed by running the `init.ps1` script at the root of the repository using Windows PowerShell or [PowerShell Core][pwsh] (on any OS).

 The only prerequisite for building, testing, and deploying from this repository is the [.NET SDK](https://get.dot.net/).
 You should install the version specified in `global.json` or a later version within